 A few weeks ago I did a test shoot with the wonderful Bernadette Lemon in Thetford Forest.
 I wanted a crown or headpiece for one of the shots but it was short notice and I was on a very tight budget.
-So I thought I would make one myself.
+So I thought I would make one myself, and I'm going to show you how you can make one yourself.
+If you want to skip making them altogether, order one from me.

 The gold spikes are meant to emulate classical paintings of saints and religious icons, where the artists would paint lines of gold to create a halo effect.